 It's primary day in Vermont.
 Why do voters there choose a governor every 2 years?

 Tuesday, there are primaries for governor in Connecticut, Minnesota, Wisconsin and Vermont.
-Three of those states, like the other 48, hold elections for governor every four years.
+Three of those states hold elections for governor every four years.
+That's the norm.
 But Republican Gov. Phil Scott, in Vermont, is running for his fourth term after first being elected in 2016.

 There are several reasons why Vermont and New Hampshire are the last two states to keep a two-year term.
 There's a sense with some voters that they want the opportunity to review how a governor is doing every two years.